SteveAtSentosa/kyrio-recruiting/README.md

 * Has experience with a wide varieties of technologies
 * Currently working on device that coordinates with smart watches for energy optimization
 * He did well on the live the coding problems
-* He did well Coin Machine Logic Question
+* He did well on the Coin Machine Logic Question
 * English is very good
 * Extremely pleasant personality, and fun to interact with
+* Marcelo has personal commitments on Fridays, and asked if working Mon-Thurs, 10 hour days, would be workable.
-* Rate $XXXX/hr
+* Rate $70/hr

 `Bottom Line`
-* I think Marceo is great.
+* I think Marcelo is great.
 His combination of personality, specific experience, and diverse background are really appealing
+* Marcelo's rate is higher than the others, but he did express some flexability

 `CV`
 * [Resume](https://github.com/SteveAtSentosa/kyrio-recruiting/blob/master/resumes/sentosa-resume-Marcelo-Aleksandravicius.pdf)